Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Conclusion and Discussion

 Several avenues for future research remain.
-A natural next step is to extend the framework to incorporate covariates, as originally proposed by \citet{abadie2003economic}, \citet{abadie2010synthetic,abadie2015comparative}.
-While some applications of the SC method use only outcomes, covariates can also improve the construction of counterfactuals for the treated unit \citep{abadie2022synthetic}.
-In our framework, this can be achieved by incorporating covariates into the uncertainty class, so that the weights reflect balance in both outcomes and covariates of the control units.
-Another direction is to relax the assumption of correctly specified weights within the simplex.
-Currently, we assume correct weight specification, but this may not hold in practice.
-While the best linear predictor can be considered within the simplex, its residuals are generally correlated with the predictor in a misspecified model.
-Consequently, our proposed uncertainty class in \eqref{def: Omega}, which is constructed based on the covariance structure between these two terms, may no longer be valid in this setting.
-Instead, our method can be generalized by redefining the uncertainty class, for example in terms of mean squared error \citep[e.g.,][]{xiong2023distributionally}.
-Finally, extending the framework to settings with staggered adoption, where units receive treatment at different times, is both practically relevant and technically challenging \citep[e.g.,][]{athey2022design, ben2022synthetic, cattaneo2025uncertainty}.
-In such settings, the same identification challenges persist, stemming from high correlations among control units and weight shifts.
-While we define a new causal estimand, the weight-robust treatment effect, to generalize the time-averaged ATT under DRO framework, our method may be extended to staggered adoption by defining alternative reward functions corresponding to estimands beyond the time-averaged ATT.
+One direction is to extend the framework to incorporate covariates.
+While some applications use only outcomes, covariates can improve counterfactual construction \citep{abadie2022synthetic}.
+In our framework, this can be done by incorporating covariates into the uncertainty class so that weights balance both outcomes and covariates.
+Additionally, extending the framework to staggered adoption settings, where units receive treatment at different times, is both relevant and challenging \citep[e.g.,][]{athey2022design, ben2022synthetic, cattaneo2025uncertainty}.
+The same identification challenges—stemming from highly correlated controls and weight shifts—persist.
+While our analysis focuses on the time-averaged ATT for a single treated unit within a DRO framework, the approach naturally extends to staggered adoption settings by defining an alternative reward function that averages across varying adoption timing.